 Here are 8 big revelations from the Alex Murdaugh murder trial

-The prosecution made its closing arguments Wednesday.
-The jury is expected to start deliberations sometime Thursday.
+The jury reached its verdict after three hours of deliberation on Thursday.

-Interpretation of details is crucial in this case: Prosecutors are asking jurors to find Murdaugh guilty beyond reasonable doubt, based on circumstantial rather than direct evidence.
+Interpretation of details was crucial in this case: Prosecutors asked jurors to find Murdaugh guilty beyond reasonable doubt, based on circumstantial rather than direct evidence.

 "There are no eyewitnesses.
 There is nothing on camera," defense attorney Dick Harpootlian said early in the trial.
 "There's no forensics tying him to the crime.
 None."

-Murdaugh, 54, faces the possibility of life in prison if he's found guilty of two counts of murder and other charges related to the shooting deaths of Maggie Murdaugh, 52, and her son Paul, 22.
+Murdaugh, 54, faces the possibility of life in prison after being found guilty of two counts of murder and other charges related to the shooting deaths of Maggie Murdaugh, 52, and her son Paul, 22.
 They died on June 7, 2021, at the family's sprawling Moselle hunting estate in South Carolina's Lowcountry.
 Murdaugh is being tried at the Colleton County Courthouse in Walterboro.

 Here's a rundown of important details from the trial: